 Some of the group were using straws to delve deep into the spines of books, and took long deep sniffs, then sat back in exhilaration.
 Rachel said fresh books were all right for beginners, but nothing could beat an old crusty book.
 I asked if they had ever been raided by the police.
 She crossed her legs, then she laughed.
 'No fear!
 Most members have influential positions, or connections, within the police and judiciary.'

 Rachel handed me a straw, smiled, and pointed to the books, 'Now get sniffing!'
 I placed my straw deep into the spine of an old book.
 I believe it was a first edition, a first issue copy of Grimms Fairy Tales.
 The last thing I remember is inhaling, feeling drowsy, melting in a blue haze, and losing consciousness.

 *Reflections: Throughout my life I have sought good advice and fallen supremely beneath it.
-Of course, I remember many good creatures whose talk and laughter meant nothing.
-Each day they performed a motionless, timeless dance; rocked in bottomless chairs; barked and grunted - perhaps for food, or escape.
-Some fell silently to the floor, unnoticed.
-Their eyes, glazed with tragic emotion.
+I have often, undeniably, encountered many good creatures whose talk and laughter meant nothing.
+Each day these creatures performed a motionless, timeless dance; rocked in bottomless chairs; barked and grunted - perhaps for food, or escape.
+Some fell silently to the floor unnoticed.
+Their eyes glazed with tragic emotion.

 There were eternal problems, of course.
 What to fall back on during telecommunication downtime?!
 How to deal with such a loss?!
-How does one communicate with dispirited creatures who have nothing to conceal.
-Their bodies trembling, their minds discarded to avoid engagement, misunderstanding, the chance to escape.
+How to communicate with dispirited creatures who have nothing to confide?!
+Their bodies trembling, their minds discarded to avoid engagement, misapprehension, the chance to escape.
 To get out.